Xerox vs. Canon: Which Printer Brand Is Best for Me?

 3 Differences Between Xerox and Canon

-We’ve looked over the main similarities between Xerox and Canon, but how do they differ from each other?
+We’ve examined the main similarities between Xerox and Canon, but how do they differ from each other?

 Below are three prominent differences between the two brands: